jfremond/snow-crash/level07/resources/walkthrough.md

 	```

 8. __Action__ (Guest): decompile the `level07` file using [dogbolt](https://dogbolt.org/)
-	and manually improve the lisibility of the decompiled code
+	and manually improve the readability of the decompiled code

 9. __Observation__ (Host): after reverse engineering the `level07` file, we obtain the following
 	C code, which sets the real, effective, and saved user and group IDs, and then